Site icon Bia review

 How to Execute:

-- Approach the corner at speed and brake early to slow down.
+Approach the corner at a good speed and brake sooner to reduce speed.

-- As you enter the corner, pull the handbrake while turning the wheel in the direction of the corner.
+As you come to the corner, wrench the handbrake and turn the steering wheel towards the corner.

 a.
 Rear-Wheel Drive (RWD)